Connect a User

 Note that for testing & development, there is a user limit of 50 users on each environment.

-If you reach the user limit, kindly deregister testing accounts you no longer need using the #auth-deauthenticateuser endpoint
+If you reach the user limit, kindly deregister testing accounts you no longer need using the endpoint

 SDK providers